 - 45% of Google Pay users are millennials (ages 25–40), making them the largest demographic group on the platform.

-- Gen Z adoption surged by 30% in 2023, particularly for peer-to-peer payments and subscription services.
+- Gen Z adoption surged by 30%, particularly for peer-to-peer payments and subscription services.

 - 70% of users identify as frequent digital shoppers, utilizing Google Pay for e-commerce transactions.